 The typical time to lose your mucus plug is around 37 weeks, so anything before that is considered an early loss of the mucus plug.
 Do keep in mind, though, even losing it at 37 weeks might mean labor is still weeks away.
 The only reason mucus plug loss indicates labor is because losing your mucus plug usually means your cervix is opening because it is dilating.

 Many times an early loss of the mucus plug is actually caused by a cervical exam because it becomes dislodged.
 Another cause can be sexual intercourse.
-So the basic conclusion is this… Don’t stress or overreact because of losing the mucus plug at less than 36 weeks, just make sure to give your doctor a call so they can take the appropriate steps to make sure everything is progressing as it should.
+So the basic conclusion is this; don’t get too worked up over losing your mucus plug at less than 36 weeks, just make sure to give your doctor a call so they can take the appropriate steps to make sure everything is progressing as it should.

 You Might Also Enjoy: